winksaville/cq-sweep/README.md

 Result:
  - Top face is about 45 degrees to the XY and YZ planes and perpendicular to XZ plane.
- - bottom face is parallel to XY and about perpendicular degrees to the XZ and YZ planes.
+ - bottom face is parallel to XY and perpendicular to XZ and YZ planes.
 ```bash
 $ ./cq-sweep.py --pts="[(0,0,0),(10,0,10)]" --tangents="[(0,0,1),(9,0,10)]" -opng=s3
 Top face angles: {'XY': 41.987212495816685, 'XZ': 90.00000000000017, 'YZ': 48.01278750418332}